Tirunelveli district: Geography

 The Agasthiyamalai hills cut off Tirunelveli from the southwest monsoon, creating a rainshadow region.

 Podhigai mountain's shadow falling on Poovankurichi lake.

 The district is located in the southern part of Tamil Nadu.
 It has borders with Tenkasi district to the north, Kanyakumari District to the south and Thoothukudi District to the east and Thiruvananthapuram district and Kollam district of Kerala to the west.
 The district covers an area of 3907 km2.
 It lies between 8°05' and 9°30' north latitude and 77°05' and 78°25' east longitude.

 Climate

 Tirunelveli has rainfall in all seasons (953.1 mm in 2005 and 2006), and benefits from both the northeast and southwest monsoons.
 Most precipitation came from the northeast monsoon (548.7 mm) followed by the southwest monsoon (147.8 mm) and summer rains (184.2 mm).
 The district is irrigated by several rivers originating in the Western Ghats, such as the Pachaiyar River, which flows into the perennial Thamirabarani River.
 The Thamirabarani and Manimuthar Rivers have many dams, with reservoirs providing water for irrigation and power generation.
 The Thamirabarani River provides consistent irrigation to a large agricultural area.

-Administration and politics

-Tirunelveli is the Administration centre of Tirunelveli District.
-It is a part of the Tirunelveli Lok Sabha constituency.